 Final course grades as submitted by the professor are final and may not be changed by the professor or anyone else, except as specified in Sec.
 708 of the Academic Code.
 A student seeking a grade change must submit a written petition to the Associate Dean for Academic Affairs in accordance with Sec.
 708(b)(3) of the Academic Code.

-Standards for advancement from year to year in good standing are set forth in detail in the Academic Code in the Student Handbook.
-Generally, students advance in good standing from the first year of study to the second year of study in the full-time division, and in the part-time division, from the first to the second and to the third year of study if they have achieved a minimum cumulative grade point average of at least 1.90.
-From the second year to the third year in the full-time division and from the third year to the forth year of the part-time division students are required to have a minimum cumulative grade point average of 2.00.
-The minimum grade point average required for receipt of the Juris Doctor degree is 2.00.
+Standards for advancement in good standing are set forth in detail in the Academic Code in the Student Handbook.
+Generally, students advance in good standing from if they have achieved a minimum cumulative grade point average of at least 2.0.
+Compliance with the 2.0 advancement requirement is assessed at the end of each fall, spring and summer semester.
+The minimum grade point average required for receipt of the Juris Doctor degree is 2.0.
 Additional academic requirements for advancement and graduation are found in the Academic Code contained in the Student Handbook.

 ABA Standards for Approval of Law Schools